johngrahamreynolds/holographic_tensor_networks/docs/questions.md

 3. In the literature beyond strings, can we combine variational methods from both quantum physics and ML to simulate other models of quantum gravity (spin foams, loop quantum gravity, etc.)?

+4. The *convolutions* of Convolutional Neural Networks (CNNs) use locality to optimally learn information about some dense tensor-like structure (images, videos, and other types of high-dimensional, pixelated data) with a minimal number free parameters where naive, fully connected linear layers are suboptimal, requiring a total number of parameters that is often many orders of magnitude larger.
+Furthermore, CNNs are more invariant (than other models) to symmetry transformations like rotations, shifts, resaclings, etc. that we recognize as valuable in physics.
+Can one apply these notion to physical (quantum) systems obeying locality in order to optimize computational simulations?
+    - Is there some deeper connection here to locality in spacetime that can be uncovered?
+    - Recent work has proposed that bulk spacetime emerges from boundary quantum systems attempting to optimize their dynamics.
+See [Carrasco, et al.](../references/Carrasco_Gravitation_from_Computation.pdf)
+    - There is an obvious connection here to QCNNs

 ## Computational Foundations